isayani-78/CMTL/README.md

 ---

 ## 🔥 About
-**Cyber Security Multi-Tool Launcher** is a unified GUI-based platform that integrates powerful **network scanning, vulnerability assessment, penetration testing, and forensic tools** into a single tool.
-Instead of manually running multiple tools, users can launch and manage them through **one centralized interface** with **"Just a Click"**.

-This project is designed for **cybersecurity students, penetration testers, and researchers** to save time and enhance workflow efficiency.
+**CyberSec Multi Tool Launcher (CMTL)** is a unified **Python-based toolkit** that allows cybersecurity students, researchers, and penetration testers to **launch, manage, and capture results** from multiple security tools in one place & to save time and enhance workflow efficiency.

+It integrates both **external tools** (like Nmap, Metasploit, Burp Suite, Wireshark, OWASP ZAP, Magnet AXIOM, etc.) and **custom-built mini-tools** (like port scanner, ping sweep, banner grabber, packet sniffer, subdomain finder) into a single **CLI + GUI** launcher.

 ---